Liberia health workers to stage go-slow for Ebola hazard pay

 "Health workers have made up their minds.
 Some of these things have been on the table since April.
 The demands have to be met," he said.
 The union represents thousands of workers, though it was unclear if all would heed its call to action.

-Earlier, the representative of the World Health Organisation in Liberia, Peter Graaff, said it was crucial that the workers did not undermine efforts to combat Ebola.
+Earlier, the representative of the World Health Organization in Liberia, Peter Graaff, said it was crucial that the workers did not undermine efforts to combat Ebola.

 "My appeal to all the health workers is that you have been so brave to go and work in the ETU's (Ebola Treatment Units).
 This is not the moment to compromise all that you have achieved," Graaff told a news conference.